Just a Line

 Google's Cloud Anchors are built with AR Core, which has massive potential for businesses across various industries and end-users looking for new ways to play in augmented spaces.
 Just a Line is based on the simple premise of drawing in augmented reality and gives users an entry point to XR.

 Later in 2018, Fresh Portland and Google Creative Lab updated Just a Line to include Cloud Anchors.
 Google’s Cloud Anchors enables cross-platform collaboration in a united augmented reality canvas, a feature announced along with the iOS version of the software at Google’s I/O developer conference in May 2018.

-RecordableSurfaceView is intended to be a drop-in replacement for GLSurfaceView, but with the added benefit of it being able to record the frames to an MP4 for sharing.
-If you’re interested in learning more, or using RecordableSurfaceView in your app, read more at a tutorial in With Intent.
+RecordableSurfaceView is intended to be a drop-in replacement for GLSurfaceView, with the added benefit of recording the frames to an MP4 for sharing.

 A continued collaboration with Creative Lab